• Skip to primary navigation

 I Love You Through and Through

 My mom gave our oldest daughter this book for her first Valentine’s Day and it has been passed down to all our kids.
 Each loves the sweet rhyming nature and the adorable illustrations.
-Bonus..it has strong cardstock pages and padded cover so it does stand up well to toddler use.
+Bonus..it has strong cardstock pages and a padded cover so it does stand up well to toddler use.

 How Do I Love You?